2020 Third Base Preview: Top 30 Rankings, Tiers And More

 Rafael Devers broke out in 2019 and all the Devers truthers rejoiced while making a huge profit on his draft-day price.
 He raised his chase rate BUT he also raised his O-Contact rate in the process.
 My concern is if that contact rate dips, so could the batting average a bit.
 It is a minor concern but a concern nonetheless and it is why I have him 5th in the ranks.
 I feel more confident in the names I placed ahead of him.

+There are just so many ways you could go in this tier.
 This is where third base really separates itself from other positions.
-This tier could have multiple players outperform their ADP and, at the same time, can be great cornerstones to any team.
+This tier could have multiple players outperform their ADP and, at the same time, be great cornerstones to any team.
 It is a win/win situation.
 I love this tier and aim for at least one of these players on every roster.

-Kris Bryant and Manny Machado are interchangeable.
-Bryant will just forever live in the shadow of his MVP season it seems.
+Kris Bryant will just forever live in the shadow of his MVP season it seems.
 He is solid, safe, has a high floor and it always feels he just comes up short of the upside.
 You are paying for the floor here and there is a ton of profit potential.

-Take what I just said and insert Manny Machado’s name.
-His splits at and away from Camden are well known at this point.
+Manny Machado’s splits at and away from Camden are well known at this point.
 There is a chance this is who he is.
 Middling batting average with plus power.
 I believe he will still improve on last year.
 Another year in the system, the pressure slightly reduced after being a year removed from the mega-deal and a team getting better around him.
 This all lines up just right to vault him into a bounce-back year.
 Although I laid out the narrative, I still have my reservations.
 Ranking him 9th at the position is hedging the bet of a full-on bounce-back.
 This rank is not too high but not too low.
 It feels just right.

 I was a big Matt Chapman guy last year.
 We saw him come into his own.
 He fell off at one point a bit but ultimately was a solid fantasy producer.
-He offers high enough ceiling to be in this tier, but the floor is lower than the rest of these players, thus being ranked at the bottom of the tier.
+He offers high enough ceiling to be in this tier, but the floor is lower than some of these players.

 Solid and safe says it all.
 There is a lot to like here and all these players you can grab on draft day, set in your lineup and forget them.